intentor/adic/README.md

 **Note 2:** there's no need to decorate constructors' parameteres with `Inject` attributes - they will be resolved automatically.

-**Note 3:** currently, injection identifiers are not supported on constructors.
-However, <a href="#conditions">any conditions</a> (that are not identifiers) on types are also applied to the constructor parameters.

 ### <a id="member-injection"></a>Member injection

 *Adic* can perform dependency injection on public fields and properties of classes.
 To make it happen, just decorate the members with the `Inject` attribute: